DaRaFF/jsgamewiki/README.md

-Actually im moving the wiki to the this README.md

-Please see the wiki until it's finished - https://github.com/DaRaFF/jsgamewiki/wiki.  :-)

 #Welcome to the jsGameWiki!
 This is the brain for game programming with html5/canvas/javascript.

 I'm trying to structure helpful sources like eBooks, videos, blogs, articles, presentations...

 ### Structure
 Part I - Here is the stuff which is really relevant to game programming with html5/canvas/javascript

 Part II - Here is the stuff which is related to webdevelopment and can be useful if you want to improve your basic skills